 “We’re trying to correct that piece that is missing in our compliance with the Code of Virginia,” he said.

-The new ordinance was passed on Thursday, Feb.
+Supervisors voted to move ahead with a public hearing on the new ordinance Thursday, Feb.
 22 by a 6-3 vote, with Randall and Supervisors Kristen C. Umstattd (D-Leesburg) and Ron A. Meyer Jr. (R-Broad Run) opposed.